-In Oregon, students must be listed on the Oregon Central Background Registry (CBR).
-To begin this process, visit the State of Oregon Early Learning Division to be prepared to complete practicum work in a certified early learning center, apply for a background check, and receive additional information regarding how to comply with fingerprinting requirements.
+Students will also be required to have a background check before they begin their practicums.
+Students whose home state is not Oregon need to get a background check from that state.
+In Oregon, all practicum students need to enroll in the Oregon Central Background Registry (CBR).
+To begin this process, visit the State of Oregon Early Learning Division to apply for a background check and to receive additional information on how to comply with fingerprinting requirements.
+Note that each practicum site may require their own background checks.